-The Brain Injury Association of NSW is the peak advocacy organisation for people affected by acquired brain injury in NSW – including people with acquired brain injury, family members, friends, professionals, and the broader community.
+The Brain Injury Association of NSW is the peak advocacy organisation for people affected by brain injury in NSW – including people with brain injury, family members, friends, professionals, and the broader community.

 Latest News and Events

 We are pleased to announce our newly formed association with law firm, Turner Freeman Lawyers.
 Learn more and ask a question...

 BIA NSW will continue to provide public venue training for service providers throughout the state.

 What: Service Provider Training - Brain Injury: An Overview followed by Understanding Behavioural Changes after Brain Injury

 We are also coming to Broken Hill in June!
 Keep an eye on this space for more information.

 Do you want to become a leader in your community?